cecileung1208/Stock-Market-Trend-Analysis/README.md

           Word Document Outputs for the Stock Summary and Challenge

-          BAS codes for the Stock Summary
+          VBA Script for the Stock Summary

-          BAS codes for the Challenge section
+          VBA Script for the Challenge section